 School of Mathematical and Computational Sciences

-The School of Mathematical and Computational Sciences (SMCS) at UPEI is new, but it is built on a strong foundation of core Mathematics and Computer Science programs that have existed at UPEI for many years.
-The SMCS is unique in Atlantic Canada for offering a comprehensive suite of majors in the quantitative disciplines.
+The School of Mathematical and Computational Sciences (SMCS) at UPEI is built on a strong foundation of core mathematics and computer science programs.
+The School is unique in Atlantic Canada for offering a comprehensive suite of majors in the quantitative disciplines.

-We offer degrees in core areas: Mathematics, Statistics, and Computer Science, as well as specialized/professional programs in: Actuarial Science, Financial Mathematics, Business Analytics, Data Analytics, Video Game Programming and Mathematics with Engineering.
+We offer degrees in core areas: Mathematics, Statistics, and Computer Science, as well as specialized/professional programs in: Actuarial Science, Financial Mathematics, Business Analytics, Data Analytics, and Video Game Programming.

 Mathematical and computational sciences are experiencing a “boom”.
 Everyone is collecting data, and they need people with the skills to manage, analyze, and extract useful information from the data.
 This is what mathematicians, statisticians, and computer scientists are trained to do.
 Analytics (sometimes called “data science”) is at the intersection of mathematics, statistics and computer science, and is the hottest area of job growth right now: